 Multi-decibel levels?
 Something she is apparently used to with her own kids and may very well be able to ignore – yet she blames other people for looking askance at them and their “wall of noise?”

 I don’t think this woman needs to apologize all of the time to complete strangers for her kids being noisy.
 Instead, I think maybe…perhaps… a novel idea, I know, but…she could actually just control her kids in the first place.

-If they’re galloping through an airport singing at the top of their lungs causing EVERYONE to look at them, then there is definitely something wrong.
+I know all the new age moms rave about their feral children, but here’s the thing, if they’re stampeding through an airport singing at the top of their lungs causing EVERYONE to look at them, then there is definitely something wrong.
 It’s not that everyone else is intolerant.
 It’s the kids.

 The whole point of the article was that this woman had gotten tired of apologizing for her kids.
 BUT she wasn’t going to teach them manners or respect for others or “inside voices.”
 She was just going to let her kids be kids.
 In other words, allow them to continue to run roughshod over the personal space of others, bombard the public with their wall of noise, and completely disregard the discomfort of everyone around them.